 A SEP may not only provide you with a tax-advantaged way to save for your own retirement, but may also help you attract and retain qualified employees by providing for their retirements.
 And it may help your business avoid some of the complexities posed by certain other employer-sponsored retirement plans.

-In general, you must include all employees who have (1) reached age 21, (2) worked for you at least three of the last five years, and (3) received a minimum amount of pay (at least $650 for 2022) from you for the year the contribution was made.
+In general, you must include all employees who have (1) reached age 21, (2) worked for you at least three of the last five years, and (3) received at least $750 in compensation for 2024 (unchanged from 2023) for the year the contribution was made.
 An employee who meets the criteria above in any year must be covered under the SEP for that year even if he or she is not employed by you at the end of the year.

 In order to avoid discrimination rules, most employers determine a contribution percentage for a year, and apply that same rate to all employees.
 However, contribution formulas can be more sophisticated and can even be integrated with Social Security (you’ll likely need professional assistance if you adopt a nonstandard contribution formula).
 Your contributions to the SEP are pre-tax dollars.
 This means that your employees can exclude your contributions from their gross income.
 In addition, the funds can grow tax deferred.
 Employer contributions and earnings are taxed when distributed from the SEP-IRA.

 SEPs are not like 401(k) plans — your employees cannot elect to contribute pre-tax dollars to a SEP-IRA from their pay.* However, your employees can make normal annual IRA contributions to their SEP-IRAs, just as they can to any other traditional IRA.
-But SEP-IRAs cannot accept Roth contributions.
+As of 2023, SEP-IRAs may accept Roth contributions as well.

 SEPs offer several advantages: